projectcalico/calico/v2.0/getting-started/rkt/installation/manual.md

 b52bba11  node  quay.io/calico/node:v1.0.0-rc2  running 10 seconds ago  10 seconds ago
 ```

-## Intalling the calicoctl CLI tool
+## Installing the calicoctl CLI tool

 Download the calicoctl binary and ensure it is executable.
 We download to the
 /opt/bin directory to ensure it is accessible in your path (you may download